Linux Basic Commands

 rename 's/^/Unix_/' *

-List the number of threads for a process ID
+List the number of threads for a process IDPermalink

 ps -o nlwp processID